mttaggart/gitclass/README.md

     gitclass init name-of-class

 A new directory with your class name now exists.
 If `name-of-class` is omitted, a the current directory will be used as the container for the class.
+You will be prompted for some information about the class, like a name, description, and master repository for the teacher's code.

 ### Adding students